 We need you now, more than ever.

-Every time you invest your money, or your efforts, in an environmentally friendly product that’s expensive now, you help make it cheaper for the next generation.
+Every time you invest your money, or your time and efforts, in purchasing or creating, an environmentally friendly product that’s expensive now, you help make it cheaper for the next generation.
 You grow that industry.

 Conscientious consumerism is not dead.
 The hope that springs from it starts with you.
 The things that you pay for, pay for an energy that you create, that you feed, and a future that you have the power to give life to…

 One evening an old Cherokee told his grandson about a battle that goes on inside people.